contentkingpins/mva-inbound-posting-form/dashboard/README.md

 const API_ENDPOINT = 'https://your-api-gateway-id.execute-api.us-east-1.amazonaws.com/dev/leads';
 ```

+2. Set up your API key using one of these methods:
+   - For local development: Edit `config.json` and set your API key (never commit this file)
+   - For deployment: Set the API_KEY environment variable in your deployment environment

-2. Deploy the dashboard files to any static web hosting service:
+3. Deploy the dashboard files to any static web hosting service:
    - AWS Amplify (recommended, see below)
    - Amazon S3
    - GitHub Pages